secretgraph/secretgraph/README.md

 -   actions: states
 -   X-Key response: shared key of private key
 -   hash algo should be part of hashes hash?????
+    -   use serialized algo name for certificates/tokens? issue: everyone names algorithms different+there are algorithms with parameters
+        -   partly solved
 -   implement settings/config
 -   too many queries when selecting node (sidebar is also updated, because updateId?)
 -   modernize ActionDialog, redesign, multi column?